greghesp/assistant-relay/readMe.md

 Once you have downloaded your client secret file, copy it to the root folder of this project.

-Open config.json and enter the full name of the client secret file, including the extension into the keyFile value like so
+Open config.json and replace the users with your name, including the extension into the keyFile value like the example below.
+You can add multiple users, however ensure that each user has correctly configured their Google account so that it is linked with your Google Home devices.

       {
         "users" : {